argoproj/argo-events/api/sensor.md

 </td>
 <td>
 <p>
 The partitioning key for the messages put on the Kafka topic.
-Defaults to broker url.
 </p>
 </td>
 </tr>